Many states have rushed to follow suit in legalizing the plant for both medical and recreational use.

-Growing your weed under a shade cloth is an indoor option.
+Growing your weed under a shade cloth is an option.
 However, as required, you can allow the sun and natural darkness into your garden.
 This alternative is done while protecting your plants, meaning the shade cloth heat does not hurt your crop.

-There are many reasons why you would consider growing your produce under a shade of cloth.
+There are many reasons why you would consider growing your produce under a shade cloth.
 Here are some of the top reasons:

 1. Discreetness and compliance

 Growing cannabis under a shade cloth means that you are growing in an indoor setting.
 Such a setup is good for security reasons.
 Keeping your cannabis affair to yourself is crucial if you live in states that prohibit growing the crop and its use.